nodejs/node/doc/guides/contributing/pull-requests.md

 * `test`
 * `tools`

+You can find the full list of supported subsystems in the [nodejs/core-validate-commit][] repository.
 More than one subsystem may be valid for any particular issue or pull request.

 [Building guide]: ../../../BUILDING.md